 Next to your LSAT score, your GPA is the most important thing on your law school application.
-Like it or not, those two numbers hold the greatest weight when it comes to how likely you are to get into a particular school.
-Unlike your LSAT score, though, your GPA has another facet to it: Your transcript.
-Whether your transcript has a positive or negative effect on your application, though, depends on what’s on it.
+Like it or not, those numbers hold the greatest weight in your likelihood of getting into a particular school.
+Unlike your LSAT score, though, your GPA has another facet to it: your transcript.
+Whether your transcript has a positive or negative effect on your application depends on what’s on it.

 - Splitters (e.g., those with a high LSAT/low GPA or low LSAT/high GPA combo).

 - Those with a good GPA that could have been a great GPA had they not messed up one or two semesters.

 - Those with a lower GPA but who undertook a non-traditional (for law school) major, such as a hard science or math.

 - Those who attended more than one undergraduate institution.

 - Non-traditional applicants, particularly those that have been out of school for a while and may not have had the best GPA when they were in school.